Other major reasons to serve this airport

 - Scheduled flights to Germany, Austria, UK, Spain and Italy:

-- Good connection to Munich hub — twice-daily direct flights with Lufthansa, six weekly flights with TAROM;
+- Good connection to Munich hub — three-daily direct flights with Lufthansa (as of 4 April 2017), six weekly flights with TAROM;

 - Daily operations to Vienna with Austrian Airlines;